- November 17, 2016

 About

-145 mentions Positive Neutral NegativeThe story in the game is primarily conveyed through a series of emails from colleagues and bosses, creating an immersive narrative that reflects the experiences of a low-level engineer in a Chinese tech company.
-While some players find the story engaging and humorous, others view it as minimal and secondary to the puzzle-solving gameplay.
-Overall, the narrative adds depth and context to the challenges, enhancing the player's experience without overshadowing the core mechanics.
+The story in the game is primarily conveyed through a series of emails, creating an immersive backdrop that enhances the puzzle-solving experience.
+Players appreciate the humor and character development within the narrative, which reflects the challenges of working in a Chinese tech company.
+While some find the story minimal or secondary to the gameplay, many agree that it adds depth and engagement, making the overall experience more enjoyable.

-“The story is interesting as well, told through a series of company (and spam) emails, and the game manages to perfectly simulate working with incomplete foreign documentation, and the overload of trying to keep up with company emails with important info mixed in with the irrelevant - though in-game even the irrelevant spam emails provide a venue for world-building this near-future Chinese tech city and its colorful inhabitants.”
+“The story is interesting as well, told through a series of company (and spam) emails, and the game manages to perfectly simulate working with incomplete foreign documentation, and the overload of trying to keep up with company emails with important info mixed in with the irrelevant - though in game even the irrelevant spam emails provide a venue for world-building this near-future Chinese tech city and its colorful inhabitants.”

 “The story is minimal, but it's not really the point of the game.”